The hybrid approach

 From lengthy phases to more bite-size approaches

 PMI defines the five phases as initiation, planning, execution, monitoring, and close.
 These phases are done one after another from beginning to end until the project is completed, typically lasting many months or years.
 Think large ERP projects or legacy mainframe migrations.
 Once completed, these lengthy projects many times, failed to deliver the desired results and left many wondering why they were even started in the first place.
 With agile methods, these phases would be run in a much shorter timeline typically in two- or four-week sprints.
 Failures and results are realized quicker, customer feedback can be incorporated much faster.
-Compressed timelines, quicker feedback, speed to market are the most desired outcomes from adopting a hybrid type method when delivering projects.
+Compressed timelines, quicker feedback, speed to market are the most desired outcomes from adopting an Agile and Waterfall hybrid type method when delivering projects.

 I tend to think about traditional waterfall practices in the following ways when approaching project delivery in a more agile approach.
 Project managers should run their projects in shorter cycles moving through the phases, sometimes in parallel, starting some activities while ending others to accelerate project execution and delivery.
 Try a similar mapping exercise using your own methods, and I think you will see the similarities in the examples listed below.

 - Task Identification = Sprint Planning